Background & challenges

 Today, there is limited knowledge of preserving local species.
 Whether for seed germination, cutting procedures, or other production methods, obtaining resources from mother trees is complicated.

-This project seeks to produce forest reproductive material by planting 625 trees, all native species, which will be nurtured to grow fruit or propagated vegetatively (cuttings, for example).
+This project, close to the town of Cayenne, seeks to produce forest reproductive material by planting 625 trees, all native species, which will be nurtured to grow fruit or propagated vegetatively (cuttings, for example).
 Over time the trees will thus constitute an easily accessible, seed orchard of endemic species from French Guiana, which will help tackle loss of biodiversity and overexploitation of the natural environment.

 Creating this orchard comes after an R&D project on the reproduction of these native species in nurseries.
 Harvesting, storage and cultivation practices have been developed by L’AgroForestière (LAF), a Guianese pioneer in this field.